Here's a "classic" post from 2007.

 I will not spoil the ending, since I highly recommend this film (despite the animal and Lansbury abuse).
 Directed by Neil Jordan (THE CRYING GAME), the film is gorgeously shot, and the sets and special effects are wonderful.

-On the "Huh?' scale, I'll give it an 8 outta 10 because with it's mix of dreams, nightmares, stories within stories - it still gives you many reasons to scratch your head and ask "Huh?"
+I'll give it an 8 outta 10 because with it's mix of dreams, nightmares, stories within stories - it still gives you many reasons to scratch your head.
 Oh yeah, and Angela doesn't even get to sing!
 Wonder if Lucille Ball was behind that... (inside joke)